mrpmorris/blazor-validation/README.md

  - [FluentValidation Sample]- Shows how to use the [FluentValidation.com] library to validate.

 ## What's new
+### New in 1.0.0
+- Updated FluentValidationSample
+- First major release

 ### New in 0.10
 - Remove old EditContextExtensions file
 - Ensure strings are not enumerated when traversing a whole object tree to validate